 Not too long ago Anna came home from her dad’s house after a long weekend and asked me what I would do if she was gone with her dad for 100 days.

-So, when Anna came home asking what I would do if she was gone for 100 days I took a deep breath and said, “I would miss you terribly and that probably won’t happen.”
+So, when Anna came home asking what I would do if she was gone for 100 days I took a deep breath and said, “that will never happen because my heart would ache without you.”
 Maybe not the right thing to say but I couldn’t imagine her being gone for that long.
-I also was very curious about why she was asking, did she want to live with her dad?
-So I asked her why she wanted to know.
+I was very curious and asked her why she wanted to know.
 With a little smirk on her face, she said, “just wondering, I would never be able to be away from you either for 100 days.”

 Today marks 100 days that Anna and Abigail have been in Heaven.
 In a million years I would have never thought I could be away from my girls for this long.
-Knowing that both of my girls are independent, strong, confident and courageous beings helps me know that they are okay in Heaven without their mama.
+Knowing that both of my girls are independent, strong, confident and courageous helps me know that they are okay in Heaven without their mama.
 They are my role models now and I can only hope that I can be as independent, strong, confident and courageous as them for the rest of my days here on earth.